BCSF17E059/3D-Game/README.md

 This Will show My output Like Play Game , Menu etc.

 ## Algorithm
-I used techniques for Play game assest like select Gun, Change Gun , Movemtn etc.
+I used techniques for Play game assest like select Gun, Change Gun , Movement etc.